IOC tours Games village, remembers Volgograd victims

 "Our presence here today is a rebuke to those whose motives and goals stand in sharp contrast to the spirit of harmony and global solidarity at these Games," said Bach.

-The German also made a veiled reference to the furore regarding the anti-gay propaganda law.
+The German also made a veiled reference to the furor regarding the anti-gay propaganda law.

 "Men and women from different backgrounds, different cultures, different religions and different perspectives live side-by-side in harmony," he said of the athletes' village that will house some 2,200 people from 47 nations.